 We are pleased to be offering this special and exclusive virtual “Fireside Chat” to Wharton Club of Chicago members only.
 Join us for a very special, intimate small group discussion (limited to 12 participants) with Joe Chung, World Wide Business Development, Enterprise & Industry Solutions at Amazon Web Services, the world’s most comprehensive and broadly adopted cloud platform.
 Topics will include key innovation learnings and thoughts from a successful career.

 The "Fireside Chat" series requires you to be a member of the Wharton Club of Chicago to participate.
+Sold out.

 Joe will share insights on how Amazon organizes for innovation.
 As part of the open discussion, he can take a deep dive into the four key aspects: Culture, Mechanisms, Architecture, and People.
 Amazon seeks to invent on behalf of their customers to create delightful experiences, and we hope the discussion will inspire some ideas of how your company can adopt the ways Amazon implements digital innovation.
 Additional topics can range from lessons he's learned during his career including CTO experience, what is it like to be part of Amazon and Accenture, and current technological developments.